wgsaxton/ps_go_build_dist_apps/helmcharts/gradebook_notes.md

 # Creating Helm Chart Notes
 General notes on how to implement the helm chart

+## Creating the Helm Chart
+### Commands to create the chart/file
+See the Makefile section `package_helm_chart` for the commands

+### Process and commands to upload chart to the repository
+Using github's container registry since helm charts are OCI compliant

 ## Initial testing
 Initially I just cloned the repo and installed the helm chart that way
 ```